sdsc-hpc-training-org/Expanse-Notebooks/README.md

 **2. Create Conda Environment**

 Conda is an open-source software package, dependency, and environment management system created by Anaconda.
 It simplifies the installation of multiple packages for use in Jupyter notebooks on HPC systems.
 Galyleo supports both Anaconda and Miniconda (a minimal installer for Conda).
 You can create a custom Conda environment using a .yml file.
-I recommend to first use Peter Rose .yml file to first use using Conda Environment.
-Click here for the [repository](https://github.com/sbl-sdsc/df-parallel).
+We recommend that you use the example shown in the `Dataframe libraries example` described here: https://github.com/sbl-sdsc/df-parallel.

 Below is an example of a `.yml` file: